Rhetos/ODataGenerator/Readme.md

 Prerequisites
 =============

-This package generates a web service that uses Microsoft WCF Data Services 5.0 (it comes with Visual Studio 2012).
-If you need to deploy the package to a system without Visual Studio, [download and install WCF Data Services](http://www.microsoft.com/en-us/download/details.aspx?id=29306).

 Utilities in this project are based on relative path to Rhetos repository.
 [Rhetos source](https://github.com/Rhetos/Rhetos) must be downloaded to a folder with relative path `..\..\Rhetos`.

 Sample folder structure: